General

 Membership to BirdLife Australia includes print subscription to our quarterly, award-winning, supporter magazine, Australian Birdlife.
 To become a member, simply join online here, or call our membership team on (03) 9347 0757 then press 4 for support.

 Becoming a member is a great way to get involved with our organisation, learn more about our birds and the issues they face, and participate in the activities and events we run.
-Please see here for more information.
+Please click here for more information.

-If you would like to update your payment details or make any changes to your regular donation or BirdLife membership, please give us a call on (03) 9347 0757 then press 4 for support to speak with a team member.
+If you would like to update your payment details or make any changes to your regular donation or BirdLife Australia membership, please give us a call on (03) 9347 0757 then press 4 for support to speak with a team member.

 Unfortunately, you cannot currently update your payment details online